OsahonOjoUWI/idle_hook_fxn/README.md

  This code allows two tasks to share a GPIO pin using a mutex.
  This code also uses round-robin scheduling where each task has the same priority.
- This code also uses the IDLE "hook" function to put the processor to sleep for some time when the system is not going to be "in-use."
+ This code also uses the IDLE "hook" function to put the processor to sleep for some time when the system is not going to be "in-use," that is, when the idle task is running.

 ## Important Files